oracle-livelabs/security/data-safe/discover-sensitive-data/discover-sensitive-data.md

 In this lab, you will:

-- View sensitive data in your target database
 - Discover sensitive data in your target database by using Data Discovery
+- Analyze the sensitive data model
 - Create a PDF of the Sensitive Data Model report